nocejapatrick/do_model_management/wp-content/plugins/transition-slider-lite/README.txt

 == Changelog ==

+= Version 2.18.1 / (17.05.2021) =
+* [BUG]   Fixed issue where slider crashed when checking static elements.

+= Version 2.18.0 / (17.05.2021) =
+* [FEATURE]   From now on, each element has a static option with which any element can remain visible on any slide (eg you can add a watermark to your slide or custom navigation ...)
+* [FEATURE]   Through the static elements it is possible to arrange custom navigation and pagination, with which you can go to the next, previous or jump to any slide you define.
+* [FEATURE]   Extended autoplay option where now each slide can have its own autoplay duration.
+* [FEATURE]   The autoplay option now has a "Pause on hover" extension, when the user moves the mouse over the slider the current slide will be paused.
+* [FEATURE]   Autoplay also has an additional option - visual progress, with this option you can display a small circular progress bar that shows in real time what is duration of current slide.
+* [FEATURE]   From now on, the background slide does not have to be an image or a video, but can also be a color.
+We have expanded the option so that you can add two colors and create a gradient color, there is also the option of a horizontal or vertical gradient.
+* [FEATURE]   A new option that allows slides within the slider to be displayed in a random order when loading.
+* [FEATURE]   Crossfade - custom alpha map | it is possible to add any alpha map for the crossfade effect and thus we have enabled even more combinations to create new transitions.
+* [IMPROVEMENT]   We have added an option with which you can quickly load a slider on your page.
+* [IMPROVEMENT]   We have shown more clearly some of the options we offer in the PRO version using a banner.
+* [IMPROVEMENT]   The name of the transitions is now visible below each video.
+* [IMPROVEMENT]   Preview video transitions are now played only on the hover over the transition, to make it easier to spot the selected transition.
+* [IMPROVEMENT]   jQuery updated documentation that can be found at https://transition-slider.gitbook.io/wordpress/
+* [BUG]   For arabic web page display fixed the problem with the display of navigation arrows.
+* [BUG]   Fixed a situation where sometimes slides could not be edited.
+* [BUG]   The video preview of the transition is now playing when the slide is changed.
+* [BUG]   We fixed the initial slide option which now works in preview if the inital slide parameter changes.
+* [BUG]   The autoplay timer was sometimes not reset to change the slide via navigation or pagination.
+* [BUG]   Fixed a situation where the editor stopped working when changing the font color.

 = Version 2.17.1 / (06.04.2021) =
 * [IMPROVEMENT]   If the slider name is longer, then in the layer editor it overlaps over the device icon.